International relations (1919–1939): Rejection of the World Court

 The US, played a major role in setting up the "Permanent Court of International Justice", known as the World Court.
 Presidents Wilson, Harding, Coolidge, and Hoover supported membership but were unable to get a 2/3 majority in the Senate for a treaty.
 Roosevelt also supported membership, but he did not make it a high priority.
 Opposition was intense on the issue of losing sovereignty, led by the Hearst newspapers and Father Coughlin.
 The US never joined.
-The World Court was replaced by the International Court of Justice in 1945.
-However, the Connally Amendment of 1944 reserved the right of the United States to refuse to abide by its decisions.
-Margaret A. Rague, argues this reduced the strength of the Court, discredited America's image as a proponent of international law, and exemplified the problems created by vesting a reservation power in the Senate.
+The World Court was replaced by the International Court of Justice (ICJ) in 1945.
+However, the Connally Amendment of 1944 reserved the right of the US to refuse to abide by its decisions.
+Margaret A. Rague, argues this reduced the strength of the ICJ, discredited America's image as a proponent of international law, and exemplified the problems created by vesting a reservation power in the Senate.